Should You Declare Academic Bankruptcy?

 Financial Ramifications of Academic Bankruptcy

-Students who are receiving financial aid should take extra care when considering an academic bankruptcy.
+Students receiving financial aid should take extra care when considering academic bankruptcy.
 Before you make your decision, it is critical that you first speak with your community college’s financial aid office to determine what the ramifications to your financial aid eligibility will be.
-The bankruptcy may impact your current or future eligibility, so you run the risk of losing part or all of your award package.
-For most community colleges, however, the course hours you earned in the bankrupt semester will still be credited towards your minimum requirements of progress and may not negatively impact your financial aid awards.
+The bankruptcy may impact your current or future eligibility, so you risk losing part or all of your award package.
+For most community colleges, however, the course hours earned in the bankrupt semester will still be credited towards your minimum progress requirements.
+They may not negatively impact your financial aid awards.

 When Should You Declare Academic Bankruptcy?

-Keep in mind that some community colleges only allow students to declare academic bankruptcy once.
-You should check with your academic counselor to determine your campus’s specific policies.
+Remember that some community colleges only allow students to declare academic bankruptcy once.
+You should check with your academic counselor to determine your campus’s policies.

-In addition, keep in mind that you typically do not need to exhibit haste in wiping an entire semester’s slate clean.
+In addition, keep in mind that you typically do not need to exhibit haste when wiping an entire semester’s slate clean.
 For most community colleges, you can declare academic bankruptcy for any semester before you graduate.
-Others will allow you up to three calendar years since the semester in question to declare bankruptcy.
-Therefore, before you graduate, you can review your academic performance over the last several years and choose your worst-performing semester to bankrupt.
+Others will allow you up to three calendar years from the semester in question to declare bankruptcy.
+Therefore, before you graduate, you can review your academic performance over the last several years and choose your worst-performing semester to go bankrupt.

 This video examines the question of whether perfect grades matter.